-- Dashi (Japanese stock): Unfortunately, there is no substitute if you want to make Japanese food.
-Dashi is the fundamental of Japanese flavors and without it, you can’t produce authentic flavors.
-The good thing is that dashi is super easy and simple to prepare (just need 30 minutes or less).
+Dashi is the fundamental of Japanese cooking and without it, you can’t produce authentic flavors.
+The good thing is dashi is super easy and simple to prepare (just need 30 minutes or less).
 All you need is water, kombu (edible kelp) or/and dried bonito flakes (katsuobushi).
 You can choose one of 3 ways to make dashi.
-If you’re vegetarian, make Kombu Dashi or Shiitake Dashi.
-You can use dashi packet (tea bag style) to cut down on time.
-Learn more about different types of dashi here.

-- Rice vinegar: White vinegar (more tangy and stronger) or apple cider vinegar (mild, but it has a faint apple flavor).
+Suggested substitution: White vinegar (more tangy and stronger) or apple cider vinegar (mild, but it has a faint apple flavor).
 You may want to use less for what the recipe calls for or dilute with some water.

 Meat + Fish + Protein

-- Mitsuba: Unfortunately, there is no herb that tastes like mitsuba.
+Suggested substitution: Unfortunately, there is no herb that tastes like mitsuba.
 Please use chives or green onion/scallion to garnish your dish.
 For recipes such as salads or rice dishes, you may replace mitsuba with arugula or watercress (chop it up).

-- Shiso: Unfortunately, there is no herb that tastes like shiso.
-Closest substitute is perilla leaf you can get in a Korean grocery store.
+Suggested substitution: Unfortunately, there is no herb that tastes like shiso.
+Closest substitute is perilla leaf which you can get from a Korean grocery store.